ThanhBinhTran/Traffic_Rules_Design_xml/README.md

 # Traffic rules design for robotic in ROS
 This mini-project shows how to design traffic rules in xacro (XML macro) format.
 It helps users easy to define/update traffic rules without altering executable programs.
-* to update, modify, alter the rules edit rules.xacro file
+* to add, delete, alter the rules edit rules.xacro file

 ##### To generate paramenter.xml file (run in ROS envirment):
 ```